empovit/openshift-on-vmware-with-vgpu/README.md

 * List all VMs: `vim-cmd vmsvc/getallvms`
 * Get the power state of a VM: `vim-cmd vmsvc/power.getstate <vm_id>`

-### vCenter
+## Connecting to vCenter

 Connect through HTTPS to the vCenter IP address printed out by the Ansible script, accept the self-signed CA certificate.
-Use the vCenter credentials - the username (usually _Administrator@vsphere.local_), and the randomly generated password printed alongside the vCenter IP address.
+Use the vCenter credentials &mdash; the username (usually _Administrator@vsphere.local_), and the randomly generated password printed alongside the vCenter IP address.

-### OpenShift Cluster
+## Connecting to OpenShift